muyJason/Omora/README.md

 ## Rail Icons
 The rail now uses semantic toolbar and button elements.
 Each icon button exposes a native tooltip and ARIA label, and the active icon is highlighted with a subtle accent background and left border glow.

+## Notes
+A quick scratchpad for jotting down thoughts while browsing.

 ## Color Picker
 A dark themed color picker offers a saturation/value canvas, hue and alpha sliders, HEX and RGBA inputs, a preview swatch, and copyable RGBA, HEX, HSV, and CMYK values.
 The pipette button uses the EyeDropper API when available.